Sudan Is Open for Business – for Now

 “Banks are afraid of fines and thus over-comply, refusing to deal with Sudanese businesses even when they have bank accounts abroad,” said Abelrahman.

-Trump’s travel ban, an amended version of which is expected to be reimposed after a federal judge blocked the government from implementing the original version, does not roll back the sanctions relief offered by Obama.
+Trump’s travel ban, an amended version of which was reimposed Monday after a federal judge blocked the government from implementing the original version, does not roll back the sanctions relief offered by Obama.
 But it does impede the ability of Sudanese to do business in the United States.

 “It’s rather difficult to transact legitimate business that is allowed under [Obama’s] executive order of Jan.
 13 if even holders of valid visas issued by the U.S. government cannot come to the U.S. to transact the allowed business,” said J. Peter Pham, the director of the Africa Center at the Atlantic Council, adding that the impact of the sanctions relief will depend in part on how Trump’s travel ban is enforced.